DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 ### Location of wrapper topology widget

 Wrapper topology widget is situated on the left of the GL widget.
-It is either completely or hidden by the topology button.
+It is either completely visible or hidden by the topology button.
 This way, the topology tree will perfectly match with (possibly rearranged) CPU graphs of a stream.

 ### Creating a topology widget